xmos/lib_mic_array/doc/rst/src/software_structure.rst

   samples or an XCore channel for transferring processed data.
 This is just the typical usage.

-Mic Array / Decimator Thread
+Mic Array / Decimator thread
 ----------------------------

 Aside from aggregating its sub-components into a single logical entity, the